chalmerj/introcs-lecture-notes/devel/rst/homework-gradecalculation.rst

 Usage
 -----

-Here is sample output from a run of the program.
+Here is sample output from two runs of the program.
 The only data entered by the user are show in **boldface** for illustration here.

-They are the numbers before the final average:
+One successful run with the data used above:

     | Enter weights for each part as an integer
     | percentage of the final grade: